-This book explores the political and social dynamics of the bilateral relations between Germany and Poland at the at the national and subnational levels, taking into account the supranational dynamics, across different policy areas (trade, foreign and security policy, energy, fiscal issues, health and social policy, migration and local governance).
+This book explores the political and social dynamics of the bilateral relations between Germany and Poland at the national and subnational levels, taking into account the supranational dynamics, across such different policy areas as trade, foreign and security policy, energy, fiscal issues, health and social policy, migration and local governance.

-By studying the impact of the three explanatory categories: historical legacy, interdependence and asymmetry on the bilateral relationship, the book explores the patterns of cooperation and identify the driving forces and hindering factors of the bilateral relationship.
-Covering the Polish-German relationship since 2004, it demonstrates in a systematic way, that it does not qualify as embedded bilateralism.
-The relationship remains historically burdened, asymmetric and thus it is not resilient to crises.
+By studying the impact of the three explanatory categories – the historical legacy, interdependence and asymmetry – on the bilateral relationship, the book explores the patterns of cooperation and identifies the driving forces and hindering factors of the bilateral relationship.
+Covering the Polish–German relationship since 2004, it demonstrates, in a systematic way, that it does not qualify as embedded bilateralism.
+The relationship remains historically burdened and asymmetric, and thus it is not resilient to crises.

 Introduction: Poland and Germany in the European Union.
 Multi-dimensional dynamics of bilateral relations

 1. Bilateralism within the European Union: Examining the explanatory power of horizontal Europeanisation and interdependence

 2. Back in Fashion?
 The resurgence of bilateral diplomacy in Europe